hashirahmad/netlify-react-public/README.md

 7. `Bismillah` now no longer `bold`
 8. `Utils`'s `getCardActions` now expects an array rather than entire `card`<br>
    This means `getCardActions` can be envoked from `SimpleCard` internally for simplification purposes
+9. `BottomAppBar`'s gradient transparency is increased to 70% from 60%

 ## 13-01-2010